Configuring Your Organization

-This guide walks you through configuring your LumoAuth tenant step by step - from authentication settings to a working login flow.
+This guide walks step by step through the organization portal — from authentication settings to a working end-to-end login.

 - An OAuth application registered

-Your tenant slug is the URL-safe identifier you chose when creating your account (e.g., acme-corp).
-You can find it in your account settings or in the URL of your portal.
+The organization ID is the URL-safe identifier you chose when signing up (e.g., acme-corp).
+It appears in the URL of your portal.

-- Require Email Verification - Users must verify their email before accessing the app
+- Require email verification — users must verify their email before they can sign in

-- Password Policy - Set minimum length, complexity requirements
+- Password policy — minimum length and complexity rules

 Under the MFA section:

-- Enable TOTP (Authenticator App) - Users can enroll with Google Authenticator, Authy, etc.
+- Enable TOTP (authenticator app) — works with Google Authenticator, Authy, 1Password, etc.

-- Enable Email MFA - Send one-time codes via email
+- Enable Email MFA — one-time codes sent by email

-- Enable SMS MFA - Send one-time codes via SMS (requires SMS provider configuration)
+- Enable SMS MFA — one-time codes by SMS (requires an SMS provider)

-The risk engine considers: device fingerprint, IP reputation, geolocation, geo-velocity (impossible travel), and behavioral patterns.
+The risk engine looks at device fingerprint, IP reputation, geolocation, impossible travel, and behavioral patterns.

 To add Google login: